• About

 Prepare the creamy bechamel sauce by melting butter in a stovetop pot.
 Add the flour, continuing to whisk on medium-high heat for about 30 seconds.

+Pour the milk into the stovetop pot while continuing to whisk.
+The bechamel sauce will thicken up gradually (about 5 to 7 minutes).
 Remove from the stovetop when the creamy white sauce can coat the back of a wooden spoon.
 Add a pinch of salt, black pepper, and ground nutmeg.

-Make the Lasagna
+Assemble the Lasagna

 layer the meat ragu sauce on top of the noodles